Microsoft Surface Book 2 Rumors: New Clamshell Design, Launching In April

 The starting price of the Surface Book 2 will likely be lower than its predecessor.
 It is anticipated that the price of the new product will be around the $1,000 mark.

-This is considerably lower than the starting prices of the Surface Book, which range between $1,499 to $3,199.
+This is considerably lower than the starting prices of the Surface Book, which range between $1,499 and $3,199.

 Why The Lower Price?